hmandiv321/HomeWorkAssignment/README.md

+# How to  use the application
+First, download the zip file and extract.
+Next open the index.html file in either edge or chrome browser to run the application.

+No internet connection is required to run the app.

 # HomeWorkAssignment

 The goal is, to take phone numbers as input, and apply a list of rules, then returns the resulting list after the rules are applied.